You need tape to seal your packaging before you ship your project, but you’ve decided that you don’t want just any tape.

 Phoenix Tape has an in-house art department and can assist in figuring out the best layout and spacing for your company’s information.
-For example, if you want to combine your logo, web address and phone number we can create an electronic proof that will show exactly how your tape will look.
-Other options to use include social media icons, special instructions or interesting graphics.
+For example, if you want to combine your logo, web address, and phone number we can create an electronic proof that will show exactly how your tape will look.
+Other options to use include social media icons, special instructions, or interesting graphics.

-How large to make the print depends not only the information to print but how big the packaging will be.
+How large to make the print depends not only on the information to print but how big the packaging will be.
 We typically suggest that your message should be sized in such a way that you can get at least one full imprint across the top of the box.

 2. Color and registration

 Custom printed tape rolls are produced through a process known as flexography.
 Colors are printed independently from each other but all in a single pass of the printing press.
 This process has to be timed impeccably so that the inks line up correctly and print a clean image.
 When designing from scratch it is worth considering color proximity.
-However with over 30 years of experience we are confident we can create your desired print.
+However, with over 30 years of experience, we are confident we can create your desired print.

 Phoenix Tape can print up to 3 colors so you can match your tape to your company’s colors without any problem.
 In addition to the 11 standard colors, we offer we can also match custom colors using the Pantone Matching System.